revk/ESP32-Faikin/Manuals/Setup.md

-# Faikin - set-up
+# Faikout - set-up

-The *Faikin* is a small circuit board that can replace the common Daikin air-con control WiFi modules.
+The *Faikout* is a small circuit board that can replace the common Daikin air-con control WiFi modules.

 - Local web control over WiFi, no cloud/account needed, no Internet needed
 - MQTT control and reporting